-Practically speaking, these add-on modules allow terminal operators to add intelligent decision-making to support specific aspects of the terminal operations – from train load optimisation through to vehicle optimisation – and many applications in between.
+Practically speaking, these add-on modules allow terminal operators to add intelligent decision-making to support specific aspects of the terminal operations – from train load optimization through to vehicle optimization – and many applications in between.

 Machine Learning (ML) (A SUBSET OF AI)

-Again, machine learning was on the list in 2018 and we have seen almost all of the major maritime technology providers move the needle with respect to ML last year with real promise for 2020.
+Again, machine learning was on the list in 2018 and we saw almost all of the major maritime technology providers move the needle with respect to ML last year, with real promise for 2020.

 In contrast with General AI’s goal of mimicking human intelligence, machine learning tools use algorithms to iteratively learn from and adapt to data, enabling computers to discover previously unknown insights.

 A beginner’s example for this can be found in your email inbox: spam filters.
 Simple, rule-based filters are not very effective against spam since spammers can quickly update their messages to work around them.